psb1558/xgridfit-3/README.md

 ```
 pip install .
 ```
+Version 3.2.13 has small changes to maintain compatibility with ygt

 Version 3.2.12 changes from fontTools.ufoLib to ufoLib2 for editing UFOs.

 Version 3.2.11 adds the ability to save instructions and associated data to a UFO (version 3)